Etale and crystalline companions, I: Higher-dimensional varieties

 of coefficient objects in which $\calE_1$ is irreducible and $\calE_2$ is nonzero.
-If this sequence splits, then we may apply the induction hypothesis to $\calE_2$ to conclude.
-Otherwise, from the Hochschild-Serre spectral sequence, we obtain an exact sequence
+If this sequence splits, then we may apply the induction hypothesis to $\calE_2$ to deduce both (a) and (b).
+Otherwise, from the Hochschild--Serre spectral sequence (compare \cite[Lemme~3.4.2]{deligne-weil2} in the \'etale case), we obtain an exact sequence

-(where the $\Ext$ group is defined in the category of geometric coefficient objects).
+where the $\Ext$ group is defined in the category of coefficient objects.
 Since $\calE_2^\dual \otimes \calE_1$ is $\iota$-pure of weight $0$, the term on the right vanishes by Lemma~\ref{L:Weil II}.
-Consequently, the nonvanishing of the middle term implies the existence of a nonzero homomorphism $\calE_2 \to \calE_1$.
+It follows that the extension \eqref{eq:sequence coefficient objects} splits in the category of geometric coefficient objects, so we may deduce (a) from the induction hypothesis.
+Meanwhile, the nonvanishing of the middle term of \eqref{eq:sequence coefficient objects2} implies that the finite-dimensional vector space $H^0(X, \calE_2^\dual \otimes \calE_1)$ has nonzero $\varphi$-coinvariants and hence nonzero $\varphi$-invariants; that is, there is a nonzero homomorphism $\calE_2 \to \calE_1$ in the category of coefficient objects (not just geometric coefficient objects).
 By the induction hypothesis, $\calE_2$ admits an isotypical decomposition, which must admit a nonzero summand corresponding to $\calE_1$.
 Let $\calE'_1$ be the preimage of this summand in $\calE$; then the same argument applied to the exact sequence

 shows that this sequence must split.
-Since $\calE'_1$ is isotypical, we may apply the induction hypothesis to $\calE'_2$ to conclude.
-(See also \cite[Corollary~3.5.2]{daddezio}.) \end{proof}
+Since $\calE'_1$ is isotypical, we may apply the induction hypothesis to $\calE'_2$ to deduce (b). \end{proof}

 The following lemma will occur in passing in the construction of the weight filtration, but will be used much more heavily in the study of uniqueness of companions (\S\ref{subsec:Chebotarev density}). \begin{lemma} Suppose that $X$ is irreducible of pure dimension $d$ and that $\calE$ is $\iota$-pure of weight $0$.
-Then the pole order of $L(\calE, T)$ at $T = q^{-d}$ equals the dimension of $H^0(X, \calE^\dual)^F$ over the full coefficient field. \end{lemma} \begin{proof} In the Lefschetz trace formula \eqref{eq:lefschetz}, the factor $i=0$ contributes the predicted value to the pole order.
+Then the pole order of $L(\calE, T)$ at $T = q^{-d}$ equals the multiplicity of $1$ as an eigenvalue of Frobenius on $H^0(X, \calE^\dual)$ $($viewed as a vector space over the full coefficient field$)$. \end{lemma} \begin{proof} In the Lefschetz trace formula \eqref{eq:lefschetz}, the factor $i=0$ contributes the predicted value to the pole order.
 Meanwhile, by Lemma~\ref{L:Weil II}, the eigenvalues of $F$ on $H^i(X, \calE^\dual)$ for $i>0$ all have absolute value at least $q^{1/2}$, so the corresponding factor of \eqref{eq:lefschetz} only has zeroes or poles in the region $|T| \geq q^{-d+1/2}$.
 This proves the claim. \end{proof}

 By probing $X$ with curves, we gain some initial data about weights.

 \begin{lemma} Suppose that $X$ is irreducible. \begin{enumerate} \item[(a)] The multiset of $\iota$-weights of $\calE$ at $x \in X^\circ$ is independent of $x$.
 We may thus refer to it as the \emph{multiset of $\iota$-weights of $\calE$}. \item[(b)] There exist a constant twist $\calE'$ of $\calE$ and a positive integer $N$ such that the multiset of $\iota$-weights of $\calE'$ has least element $0$ and for each $x \in X^\circ$, the product of the roots of $P(\calE'_x, T)$ of $\iota$-weight $0$ equals a root of unity of order dividing $N$. \end{enumerate} \end{lemma} \begin{proof} To check (a), it suffices to compare two points $x,y \in X^\circ$; this may be done by restricting to a curve in $X$ through $x,y$.
 That is, we may assume that $X$ is a curve; in this case, we may further assume that $\calE$ is irreducible and (by making a constant twist dictated by Lemma~\ref{L:decompose to finite order}) its determinant is of finite order.
 We may then apply Theorem~\ref{T:one-dim case} to deduce that $\calE$ is $\iota$-pure of weight $0$.